 The study was commissioned by an emerging consortium of Bay Area philanthropic foundations, universities and science museums who wanted to know how best to support science education in the region, said Mark St. John, the president of the education research firm coordinating the group.

-Teachers want to teach science, Dorph said, but they are under
+Teachers want to teach science, Dorph said, but they are under pressure from state and federal tests to stress math and reading.

 "Part of why we have this problem here is the state and federal policy context that really dictates what happens in schools and classrooms," she said.